Summer 2017/ Internships

 The Lloyd Center may be conducting inventories (pending grant awards) of barrens and other habitats across Massachusetts focusing on Lepidoptera (particularly moths), but involving other orders as well.
 Inventory work is conducted by setting out light traps at night and retrieving them the following morning.

-One Research intern position is available to conduct and assist with these surveys, including set-up and retrieval of the traps, sorting and pinning of specimens and data entry.
+A Research intern position is available to conduct and assist with these surveys, including set-up and retrieval of the traps, sorting, counting and pinning of specimens and data entry.
 After instruction on trap set-up and initial visit with their supervisor to the study site, fieldwork generally will be carried out independently by the intern.
 The intern must have their own vehicle.
-The Lloyd Center may provide housing and travel costs to and from research sites.
+The Lloyd Center may provide dorm-style housing (if needed) and travel costs to and from research sites.